Getting ready to set up your payroll

 Before setting up payroll in Ontario, you need to register with the necessary government agencies.
 You will need to:

-- Obtain or update your business number (BN) from Canada Revenue Agency (CRA) in order to remit statutory deductions such as income tax, employment insurance and Canada Pension Plan (CPP).
+- Obtain or update your business number (BN) from Canada Revenue Agency (CRA) to remit statutory deductions such as income tax, employment insurance and Canada Pension Plan (CPP).
 When you register for your BN, you can select the services you need, including a “payroll account.”
 If you already have a BN, contact CRA to add the payroll account.

 - Register with the Ontario Workplace Safety and Insurance Board.
 This registration is required within 10 days of hiring your first employee.
 Requirements and premiums vary, depending on your industry and work environment.